 The University's email system is protected by antivirus software at email gateways and servers.
 Certain types of file attachments which may compromise security are blocked from entering or leaving the campus (note: does not apply to standard file types such as .doc, .xls, .ppt, and .pdf).
 Attachments larger than 25 megabytes are also blocked.

 Mailbox sizes, Deleting, Archiving

 All University, UKP, and UKSM-W (including MPA) faculty and staff are provided with 5 gigabytes of storage for their mailbox.
 If you believe you require an exemption from the limit, please contact the Director of Network Services.

 The KUMC SPAM Firewall reduces the flow of mass-mailing and other junk email into the Medical Center.
 SPAM-management is enabled by default for all employees and students.
-For more information, including information on how to opt out of the SPAM-management system, go to http://www2.kumc.edu/help/spam.html.
+Learn more about the KUMC Spam Firewall, including information on how to opt out of the SPAM-management system.

 The use of email for illegal or unethical purposes, for abusive and harassing activities or other violations of the rights of others, or for purposes inconsistent with University policy or regulation may result in termination of email access, disciplinary action, or dismissal.

 For related information, including information about Broadcast, Critical Information, and Emergency alert email, see the University's Campus-wide Communication Guidelines .

 For more information about student use of email, see Student Email.